machinetranslate/machinetranslate.org/customization/filtering.md

 ---
+title: Filtering
-description: Cleaning training data
+description: Filtering training data for machine translation
 ---

-# Filtering

 **Filtering** for machine translation is the process of cleaning [parallel data](parallel-data.md) for training a machine translation system.